 Middle School Service Learning is integrated into the weekly schedule, and students are graded on their effort.

 Students use art to engage and teach a variety of people in need about the joy of creativity.
 Using a variety of visual arts materials, students make connections with others as they create meaningful artwork.
-Together they discover the strengths of both individuals and how these strengths can be combined to create something magical.
+Together they discover the strengths of both individuals and see how these strengths can be combined to create something magical.
 Students do not need to be artists but should enjoy being creative through the visual arts.

 Environmental Club (E-Club)

 Environmental Club concentrates on making the School a more conscious and environmentally aware community.
 Students learn how reducing, reusing, and recycling helps eliminate waste and save money, energy, and natural resources.
 Once a week, the group recycles paper from all Middle School classrooms and offices.
-In addition, students will explore green alternatives (such as edible cutlery) and will examine how various sustainable solutions could be implemented at TASIS.
+In addition, students explore green alternatives (such as edible cutlery) and examine how various sustainable solutions could be implemented at TASIS.

 Random Acts of Kindness

 Students learn about the nature of being kind and compassionate and how these characteristics make our campus and the world a positive place for all people.
 A goal of the group is to teach students how individual actions can positively impact people and how random acts of kindness can build confidence, compassion, and character.
-Monthly themes are associated with various kindness activities that take place in the classrooms and around campus
+Monthly themes are associated with various kindness activities that take place in the classrooms and around campus.

 Athletics teaches the value of hard work, fair play, and sportsmanship.
 It encourages respect for the self, teammates, teachers, and coaches, as well as opponents on the playing field.
 Participation in sports also demonstrates how perseverance overcomes adversity.
 This year, the Poverty Awareness Group is working in conjunction with the One World Futbol Project, an organization that provides durable soccer equipment to children in disadvantaged communities around the world, particularly those affected by war, natural disasters, and poverty.
 The group hopes to gain a better appreciation of the virtue of Vision as they work towards a future in which all children can use their love of sports to connect, heal, rebuild, and dream.

 Students explore, discuss, and research many of the fundamental issues that impact people all over the world.
 Some of these include poverty, access to education, gender equality, ethical purchasing, and public health/disease prevention.
 Through discussion, news analysis, interviews, and presentations, students deepen their understanding and raise awareness about organizations that are working to combat these problems.
 Students recognize that in addition to the responsibilities they have to their own countries, everyone shares the responsibility of improving human conditions around the world.
-Students have opportunities to extend their study of these issues through visits to several important organizations: The Red Cross and Crescent Museum, the UN, the World Trade Organization, and the International NGO area in Geneva.
-Students who choose this Service Learning group will participate in a trip to Geneva to visit the UN in spring 2018.

 Event Planners (open to grades 6–8)